omirete/cryptowrench/README.md

 pip -m install cryptowrench
 ```

 Feel free to use it for your own projects.

-Although these tools test themselves against publicly available test vectors (which means they should be mostly correct), please for the love of dinosaurs do not rely on them for storing your money.
-Use a proper wallet for that instead (see: [https://ethereum.org/en/wallets/](ethereum.org/en/wallets/), for some wallets).
+Although these tools test themselves against publicly available test vectors (which means they should be mostly correct), **please for the love of dinosaurs** do not rely on them for storing your money.
+Use a proper wallet for that instead (see: [ethereum.org/en/wallets/](https://ethereum.org/en/wallets), for some wallets).

 Please create issues/pull requests/feature requests where needed.